foundriesio/docs/source/getting-started/install-fioctl/index.rst

    For example, if you intend to develop on both a laptop and a desktop, create a new token for each, as you would with SSH keys.
    This way you can revoke tokens for individual systems, should they be compromised.

-Use the Client ID and Secret to finish the fioctl login.
+Use the Client ID and Secret to finish the Fioctl login.

 .. figure:: /_static/install-fioctl/token.png
    :width: 500